ADHDtime On Air

 About

 ADHDtime on Air is a podcast where ADHD authors, researchers, and creators sit down to talk about real life, memory, and the tools that support people with ADHD and the people who love them.
+What does it actually mean to live with ADHD in the real world?
+Not just the stereotypes or productivity advice, but the memory struggles, time blindness, relationships, emotional overwhelm, creativity, transitions, and the systems that help people move through daily life with more support and less shame.
 Hosted by Daniella Karidi, PhD, ADHD coach and memory expert, each episode blends cognitive science with lived experience.
-Conversations focus on how ADHD shows up across the lifespan, from childhood and college years to career, relationships, aging, and retirement.
-Rather than quick fixes or productivity hype, the podcast offers thoughtful, evidence informed discussions about how attention, memory, time perception, and executive function actually work in daily life.
-This is a space for curiosity, nuance, and compassion.
-ADHDtime on the Air helps listeners move through the world with more clarity, confidence, and understanding, one conversation at a time. www.ADHDtime.com
+Conversations explore how ADHD shows up across the lifespan, from childhood and college years to career, relationships, aging, and retirement.
+Rather than offering quick fixes or productivity hype, the podcast focuses on thoughtful, evidence-informed discussions about how attention, memory, time perception, and executive function actually work in everyday life.
+This is not a space focused on “fixing” people with ADHD.
+It is a space for curiosity, nuance, compassion, and practical understanding.
+Through conversations with leading ADHD voices, listeners gain insights, strategies, and a deeper understanding of how ADHD affects everyday life.
+Whether you have ADHD, love someone who does, or simply want to better understand the ADHD brain, ADHDtime on Air offers conversations that help listeners move through the world with more clarity, confidence, and understanding, one conversation at a time.
+Visit www.ADHDtime.com 🔔If you enjoy the show, please follow, rate, review, and share it with others.
+That support helps more people discover the podcast and helps grow this ADHD community. 📌DISCLAIMER The information shared in this podcast is for educational and informational purposes only and should not be considered medical, psychological, or legal advice.
+Listening to this podcast does not create a coaching, therapeutic, or clinical relationship.
+Always consult a qualified healthcare professional regarding medical or mental health concerns.

 You Might Also Like